ravi0402/websocket-chatroom/README.md

 WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.

+The app is deployed on heroku.
+Click [here](https://websocket-chatroom-app.herokuapp.com)

-Run the server with gradle and visit `localhost:8080`:
+Run the following command inside websocket-chatroom folder and visit `localhost:8080`:

 ```
-./gradlew bootRun
+mvn spring-boot:run
 ```